-- 1. Ensure that the key switch is in the OFF position. - 2.
-Locate the auxiliary charging connector and remove the protective cover. - 3.
-Connect the power pack charger to the power pack connector (A).
+- 1. Ensure that the key switch is in the ON position. - Ensure that the Quick Charger is unplugged and unpowered. - Remove the 5 fasteners securing the flexible protective cover and remove cover.

+- 4. Connect the power pack charger to the power pack connector (A). - Connect the Quick charger to the power pack connector (A).
+You should hear the contactors close and the current State of Charge (SOC) should display on the dash. - 6.
+Plug in the AC Power Cord to an AC power outlet.
 Always connect the charger to a GROUNDED outlet.
 When using an extension cord, avoid excessive voltage drops by using a grounded, 3-wire, 12-AWG cord no longer than 25 ft (7.6 m).
-The charger can be used on

-- 120 V AC or 240 V AC current.
-The voltage does not change the amount of time that the motorcycle takes to charge. - 5.
-Connect the integrated charger.
-See Charging the Power Pack Single Charger (integrated) on "Charging the Power Pack", on page 4-10. - 6.
+The charger can be used on 120 V AC or 240 V AC current.
+The voltage does not change the amount of time that the motorcycle takes to charge. - Connect the AC Power Cord to the AC Power Cord Connection on the off-board accessory charger.
+See "Quick Charging (Off-board Accessory Charger)", on page 4.12. - The green charge LED on the dash will begin blinking steadily to indicate charge flow.
+If the key switch was turned to the ON position, now turn it to the OFF position.

+When the green charge LED becomes solid or the SOC reads 100%, the battery system is fully charged, disconnect the charger.
 When the power pack is fully charged, disconnect the chargers and reinstall the protective cover.

+Note: If Quick Charger will be used again, cut access flap (see dashed line (B)) in flexible protective cover before reinstallation.
+Do not cut across the top of the flap.
+Do not completely remove flap.